-ew people have mastered the craft of typography as this Swiss type designer had and even fewer made our habitat a readable place in the most literal sense.
-Born in 1928 in Unterseen this son of a weaver experimented with invented scripts and stylized handwriting in negative reaction to the formal, cursive penmanship then required by Swiss schools, since he was a boy.
+Few people have mastered the craft of typography as this Swiss type designer had and even fewer made our habitat a readable place -literally.
+Born in 1928 in Unterseen, Adrian Frutiger experimented with invented scripts and stylized handwriting in negative reaction to the formal, cursive penmanship then required by Swiss schools, since he was a boy.

-One of the few typographers whose career spanned across hot metal, photographic and digital typesetting, Frutiger’s career path was a legendary one.
+One of the few typographers whose career spanned across hot metal, photographic and digital typesetting, Frutiger’s typographic path is a legendary one.
 His woodcut series of lettering styles illustrating the evolution of the Roman alphabet which he delivered while he was just a student in Zürich is a stunning piece of work and the entry ticket to Deberny & Peignot foundry in Paris where it all started.

 “I first experienced the power of type to make the whole intellectual world readable with the same letters in the days of metal.
 This awakened in me the urge to develop the best possible legibility.
 The time soon came when texts were no longer set in metal types but by means of a beam of light.
 The task of adapting the typefaces of the old masters from relief type to flat film was my best school.
-When we came to the “Grotesk” style of sanserif, however, I had my own ideas which led to the Univers® family.
+When we came to the 'Grotesk' style of sanserif, however, I had my own ideas which led to the Univers® family.
 Technological progress was rapid.
 Electronic transfer of images brought the stepping, followed by my feelings for form.
 But today, with curve programs and laser exposure, it seems to me that the way through the desert has been completed” he said.

 “From all these experiences the most important thing I have learned is that legibility and beauty stand close together and that type design, in its restraint, should be only felt but not perceived by the reader.
 In the course of my professional life, I have acquired knowledge and manual skill.
 To pass on what I had learned and achieved to the next generation became a necessity.”